-Team Agility is neither a variant of Scrum or Kanban although it incorporates practices of both.
+Team Agility is based on Lean-Thinking and Agile.
+It can be considered an integration of Scrum, Kanban and eXtreme Programming based on Lean-Thinking.
 It is based on principles which have proven to be valuable and recognizes no one-size-fits-all.
 Team Agility is defined by looking at what is needed to be accomplished at the team level and then incorporates practices of Scrum and Kanban when appropriate.
 This enables a concrete set of practices while being tailored for the teams using it.

 This page presents how to implement the practices of Team Agility.
 See Team Agility: Lean-Agile at the Team for more information on its principles.
-If you are using Scrum and having challenges with it, see our Scrum as Example page.
+If you are using Scrum and having challenges with it, see Scrum as Example.

 In order for a framework to be effective it must meet the following requirements.
 It has to: